sjednac/scalatra-mongodb-seed/README.md

 ### Running the image in a new Docker container

-Create a new Docker container and run freshly prepared image.
-First you need to run a separate Docker container with the mongodb server.
-To do this simply run:
+#### Launching MongoDB

+You need a MongoDB instance and some [sample data](data/) to get started.
+We assume a separate Docker container in this step, therefore you can safely skip to the next part, if you have a standalone server already in place.

+To launch a MongoDB server using Docker run:

-    $ docker run -i mongo:latest
+    $ docker run -p 27017:27017 -i mongo:latest

-Or if you want to attach a volume from the host machine (for persistance) run:
+Or if you want to attach a volume from the host machine (for persistence) run:

-    $ docker run -v <local-path>:/data/db -i mongo:latest
+    $ docker run -v <local-path>:/data/db -p 27017:27017 -i mongo:latest

 where `<local-path>` is a folder on the host machine that will be linked to the `/data/db` folder in the mongo Docker container.